 “To what extent should one trust a statement that a program is free of Trojan horses?
 Perhaps it is more important to trust the people who wrote the software,” he said.

-Now that you’ve learned all about the facts, and fiction, of the Trojan horse, read all about the ancient Trojan city that was discovered in Greece not too long ago.
+Now that you’ve learned the real story of the Trojan Horse, read all about the ancient Trojan city that was recently discovered in Greece.
 Then, read about the ancient Greek jar which was used to curse more than 55 people in Athens.